 This blog addresses the pros and cons of snorkel versus scuba.
-We’ll also discuss the vast range of other ways to experience the beautiful and exotic undersea world, in some cases without even getting wet!
+We’ll also discuss the vast range of other ways to experience the beautiful and exotic undersea world.
+In some cases you won’t even have to get wet!

 The oceans cover almost three-quarters of the Earth’s surface.
 They are the likely birthplace of life on our planet.
-The oceans provide rainwater and much of the food we eat, and sustain a whole world of life, from microscopic plankton through colorful fish to gigantic mammals.
+The oceans provide rainwater and much of the food we eat.
+And they sustain a whole world of life, from microscopic plankton through colorful fish to gigantic mammals.
 It’s not surprising that many of us are curious about this huge world around us, and want to see it up close.

 Snorkel Versus Scuba